rdkcentral/Thunder/docs/plugin/interfaces/tags.md

 #### @prefix
 Use this tag on a class to prepend all JSON-RPC methods with a prefix identifier.
 This is an alternative to using multiple @text tags.

-In this example, all registered methods would contain the prefix source::.
-This is particularly useful for avoiding clashes, especially if several interfaces are implemented by the same plugin.
+In this example, all registered methods would contain the prefix `source::` This is particularly useful for avoiding clashes, especially if several interfaces are implemented by the same plugin.

 ```cpp